Vision- and tactile-based continuous multimodal intention and attention recognition for safer physical human-robot interaction: Conclusion and Future Work

 While the proposed method is not an absolute fail-safe as people can lose focus without changing their gaze, it represents another layer of safeguard for improving safety.
-It can also be used to augment other published methods, particularly those using interaction wrenches or more complex touch sensors to detect grasp type or exact input force such as those used in \cite{DeanLeon2019ICRA-WholeBodyComplianceSkin, Albini2020IJRR-HandVSBodyContactUsingSkin, Xu2020RecognizingUnintentionalTouch}.
+It can also be used to augment other published methods in a complementary fashion, particularly those using interaction wrenches or more complex touch sensors to detect grasp type or exact input force such as those used in \cite{DeanLeon2019ICRA-WholeBodyComplianceSkin, Albini2020IJRR-HandVSBodyContactUsingSkin, Xu2020RecognizingUnintentionalTouch,Lippi2021ICRA-NNTouchRecognition, Briquet-Kerestedjian2019ECC-NNpHRIClassification}.
 Future work includes placing an additional camera closer to head level to discern gaze more accurately than the overhead camera currently used and also the possibility of handling interactions involving more than one person.
+More in-depth user studies in real-world scenarios will also be the target of future work, along with testing the algorithms on different systems to explicitly examine the robot agnostic properties of the method.
+Other learning models could also be used to include temporal elements of an interaction, e.g., recurrent neural networks (RNN).
+The robot could even use this attention recognition to preemptively prepare other protective measures in case the human partner suddenly performs an undesirable action, such as leaving.